 Standard treatment options

 Because unilateral disease is usually massive and there is often no expectation that useful vision can be preserved, up-front surgery (enucleation) is usually recommended.
 Careful examination of the enucleated specimen by an experienced pathologist is necessary to determine whether high-risk features for metastatic disease are present.
-These include anterior chamber seeding, choroidal involvement, tumor beyond the lamina cribrosa, or scleral and extrascleral extension.[33,34,35] Systemic adjuvant therapy with vincristine, doxorubicin, and cyclophosphamide, or vincristine, carboplatin, and etoposide, has been used in patients with certain high-risk features assessed by pathologic review after enucleation to prevent the development of metastatic disease.[36,37,38,39]; [Level of evidence: 2A] with the suggestion of success compared with historical controls.[Level of evidence: 3iiDiii]
+These features include anterior chamber seeding, choroidal involvement, tumor beyond the lamina cribrosa, or scleral and extrascleral extension.[40,41,42] Systemic adjuvant therapy with vincristine, doxorubicin, and cyclophosphamide or with vincristine, carboplatin, and etoposide has been used in patients with certain high-risk features assessed by pathologic review after enucleation to prevent the development of metastatic disease,[43,44,45,46]; [Level of evidence: 2A] with the suggestion of success compared with historical controls.[Level of evidence: 3iiDiii]

 The management of bilateral disease depends on the extent of the disease in each eye.
 Systemic therapy should be chosen based on the eye with more extensive disease.
 Treatment modality options described for unilateral disease may be applied to one or both affected eyes in patients with bilateral disease.